 We have entered into, and may continue to enter into, research collaborations for the research and development of specified product candidates.
 Our sole source of revenue depends upon the performance by these collaborators of their responsibilities under these arrangements.
-For example, while we are eligible to receive up to an additional \$155.0 million in milestone payments under the Kyorin Agreement, as well as tiered royalties ranging from the mid-single digits to mid-teens on any net sales in Japan, whether and when we receive these payments will depend on Kyorin's development and commercialization of efzofitimod in Japan, over which we have limited control.
+For example, while we are eligible to receive up to an additional \$155.0 million in milestone payments under the Kyorin Agreement, as well as tiered royalties ranging from the midsingle digits to mid-teens on any net sales in Japan, whether and when we receive these payments will depend on Kyorin's development and commercialization of efzofitimod in Japan, over which we have limited control.
 The development efforts of our collaborators are subject to the same risks and uncertainties described above with respect to our independently developed product candidates.

 Some collaborators may not succeed in their product development efforts.
 It is possible that our collaborators may be unable to obtain regulatory approval of our product candidates or successfully market and commercialize any such products for which regulatory approval is obtained.
-For example, while we have received \$20.0 million in upfront and milestone payments from Kyorin to date, if Kyorin's operations are limited due to the impacts of the COVID-19 pandemic in Japan or in other regions where Kyorin operates or relies on third party operations, including as a result of the ongoing Ukraine-Russia conflict, the development of efzofitimod in Japan may be significantly delayed and adversely affected, which may in turn delay or limit our receipt of any additional payments under the Kyorin Agreement.
+For example, while we have received \$20.0 million in upfront and milestone payments from Kyorin to date, if Kyorin's operations are limited as a result of global geopolitical and macroeconomic conditions or other reasons, the development of efzofitimod in Japan may be significantly delayed and adversely affected, which may in turn delay or limit our receipt of any additional payments under the Kyorin Agreement.
 Other collaborators may not devote sufficient time or resources to the programs covered by these arrangements, and we may have limited or no control over the time or resources allocated by these collaborators to these programs.
 The occurrence of any of these events may cause us to derive little or no revenue from these arrangements, lose opportunities to validate our product candidates, or force us to curtail or cease our development efforts in these areas.

-Our collaborators may breach or terminate their agreements with us, including termination without cause at subject to certain prior written notice requirements, and we may be unsuccessful in entering into and maintaining other collaborative arrangements for the development of product candidates.
+Our collaborators may breach or terminate their agreements with us, including termination without cause, subject to certain prior written notice requirements, and we may be unsuccessful in entering into and maintaining other collaborative arrangements for the development of product candidates.
 For example, Kyorin has the right to terminate the agreement for any reason upon 90 days advance written notice to us.
 In addition, if we are unable to maintain existing collaboration arrangements or enter into new ones, our ability to generate licensing, milestone or royalty revenues would be materially impaired.